zipizap/vendingMaxine/Design/Models_and_DbModels.md

 [1] if Zz is a changeable field, then .GetZz()/.SetZz() funcs should internally start with .Reload()'ing from the db, to assure not using outdated values (ie, if another thread has changed the value in the db)
 ```

+MyModel is what the rest of the app needs to use
+DbMyModel is an internal thing of MyModel, to encapsulates the db complexities.

+Func names for MyModel and DbMyModel:
+- GetZz() / SetZz() / AppendZz()
+- IsYYYY() bool
+- DoMyAction()

 ### MyObj
                 - focuses on thehigher logic of MyObj, that is expected for other packages to use